What Is The Area Code For California

 Geographic Divisions and Overlays

 California's area codes are assigned based on geographic regions, but there are complexities due to population density and technological advancements.
 Initially, area codes were divided along clear geographical lines, with each code corresponding to a specific part of the state.
-However, as populations grew, these original area codes began to run out of available phone numbers.
+Even so, as populations grew, these original area codes began to run out of available phone numbers.

 A Brief History of California's Area Codes

 The introduction of new area codes often involves a period of permissive dialing, where callers can use either the old or new area code.
+Eventually, permissive dialing ends, and 10-digit dialing becomes mandatory.
 This transition period allows people to adjust to the new dialing patterns.
-Eventually, permissive dialing ends, and 10-digit dialing becomes mandatory.
 Understanding this history helps to appreciate the evolution and necessity of the current area code system in California.

 Comprehensive Overview of California's Area Codes